-7 Hacks For Better Communication With Your Partner
+7 Hacks For Better Communication As A Couple

 There's nothing worse than being in a relationship where arguments spiral out of control so fast that soon you're fighting not only about who's doing the dishes tonight, but also about the time you forgot to buy his mother a Christmas card two years ago.
 The key to the healthiest, happiest, most successful long-term relationships is a knack for communicating effectively, because it helps you solve problems with minimal damages to each other's feelings.

 The problem, of course, is that every relationship is unique, and every couple communicates differently, so there's no one "correct" answer for how to communicate best.
 It's especially difficult if two individuals in a relationship have totally different styles of communication: If you're open with your feelings and your partner tends to bottle theirs up, it can seem impossible to solve problems in a way that is comfortable for both parties.

 However, it is possible to reconcile these differences, and find a happy middle ground that allows you both to express emotions and resolve arguments quickly and without much headache.
 Here are seven simple hacks to help you communicate better with your partner — it's not rocket science, but they can seriously change how you look at things.

 Eyes are the window to the soul...and the key to communication that feels honest and sincere.
 A 2012 study found that increased eye contact is associated with credibility, so if you're having an argument and your significant other accuses you of lying, the way you use your eyes can help back you up.
 (Be careful not to stare, though, because researchers also found that gave off an air of hostility.)
 It might be a natural instinct to look away from someone when you're upset and don't want them to see how much you're hurting, but looking away only makes you seem shady or dishonest.
 The intimacy and sincerity of making eye contact during an argument can really go a long way when it comes to fixing whatever the problem is.